oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 ```

 ### A.1.3 Block all inbound traffic from a particular source.
-Block all inbound traffic from 1.2.3.4 and do not respond.
+Block all inbound traffic from the specified ipv6 network and do not respond.
 In this case the ipv6_net Target and the direction argument was used.
 In this case only the perimeter filters should update the rule.

 **Command:**